 5. Practice Daily Gratitude

-We have so much to be thankful for in life—and we all lose sight of that sometimes.
-Research shows that developing a daily gratitude practice will cause you to have higher levels of optimism, happiness, joy, and pleasure.
-Spend a few minutes each day taking note of all the positives in your life—from your family members and pets to your good health and meaningful studies or work.
+We have so much to be thankful for in life—we all lose sight of that sometimes.
+Research shows that developing a daily gratitude practice will cause you to have higher levels of optimism, happiness, joy and pleasure.10 When considering how to retrain your brain, spend a few minutes each day taking note of all the positives in your life.
+This includes everything from family members and pets to good health and meaningful studies or work.

-Here are some simple ways you can practice gratitude:
+Here are some simple ways you can start retraining the brain to practice gratitude:

 - Keep a gratitude journal: Incorporate journaling into your everyday routine and write down what you are grateful for each day.
-Consider asking yourself self-discovery questions to help spark inspiration; add your insights from these.
+Consider asking yourself self-discovery questions to help spark inspiration; add your insights.

 6. Pay It Back

-Research shows that acts of kindness can increase happiness levels.
-Pausing your hectic life to put a smile on someone’s face has the power to make you forget about the negative thoughts that may be clouding your mind.
+Research shows that acts of kindness can increase happiness levels.11 Pausing your hectic life to put a smile on someone’s face has the power to retrain the brain and make you forget about the negative thoughts that may be clouding your mind.
 When practicing daily gratitude, ask yourself—have I given back today?

 It can be as small as smiling at someone you pass on the street or as significant as volunteering at a homeless shelter once a week.
-Here are some other ways that you can pay it forward:
+Here are some other ways of retraining the brain to pay it forward:

 - Pay for a stranger’s coffee.